Output Formats

-The specifications, or reference to external documentation of the formats, is available in this page.
+The format specifications and references to external documentation are available in this page.

 The most custom format options are the JSON types.
 The following are common variants of sending JSON encoded data over various APIs.